 - Wastewater permit from the Vermont Department of Environmental Conservation, if applicable.

 Once your application is processed, a public health inspector will contact you to discuss your plans and schedule an inspection.
 Review the Health Regulations for Food Service Establishments before your inspection.
+You can also use this Facility Requirements guide to prepare for a retail food establishment inspection.

 You are responsible for contacting additional state and local entities for compliance with applicable regulations or policies for your business.
 Always check with your town clerk’s office for local requirements.